gridironzone/gridiron-core/contracts/tokenomics/maker/README.md

-# Astroport Maker
+# Gridiron Maker

-The Maker contract collects part of Astroport's pair fees (according to the factory's `maker_fee`).
-The accrued fees are swapped to ASTRO and then send to stakers and governance (according to the `governance_percent`).
+The Maker contract collects part of Gridiron's pair fees (according to the factory's `maker_fee`).
+The accrued fees are swapped to GRID and then send to stakers and governance (according to the `governance_percent`).

 ---